-Jesse Taken Alive, Chairman Standing Rock Sioux P.O.
+Honorable Charles W. Murphy Chairman, Standing Rock Sioux Tribe P.O.
 Box D Fort Yates, North Dakota 58538

-Dear Chairman Taken Alive:
+Dear Chairman Murphy:

-This letter responds to your request to review and approve the amendment to the tribal gaming ordinance of the Standing Rock Sioux Tribe (Tribe).
-The amendment to the ordinance was adopted by the Tribe by Resolution No. 218-95 on April 19, 1995.
+This letter responds to your request to review and approve the tribal gaming ordinance, Ordinance No. 174, adopted on September 3, 1998, by the Standing Rock Sioux Tribal Council (Tribe).
 This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).

-Under the IGRA and the regulations of the National Indian Gaming Commission (NIGC), the Chairman is directed to review amendments to ordinances with respect to the requirements of the IGRA and the implementing regulations.
+Under the IGRA and the regulations of the National Indian Gaming Commission (NIGC), the Chairman is directed to review ordinances with respect to the requirements of the IGRA and the implementing regulations.
 Thus, the scope of the Chairman's review and approval is limited to the requirements of the IGRA and the NIGC regulations.
+Provisions other than those required tribal ordinance are not subject to review and approval.
+Also such approval does not constitute approval of specific games.
+It is important to note that the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.

-Thank you for submitting the amendment to the tribal gaming ordinance of the Standing Rock Sioux Tribe.
-The NIGC staff and I continue to look forward to working with you and the Tribe in implementing the IGRA.
+Thank you for submitting the ordinance of the Standing Rock Sioux Tribe for review and approval.
+The NIGC staff and I look forward to working with you and the Tribe in implementing the IGRA.

-Sincerely yours,
+Sincerely yours